 The long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
 Investments for the LRLIF are held with Securian, the insurance carrier.
-Interest is calculated and credited to the LRLIF based on the rate of return for a segment of the insurance carriers' general fund, specifically 10-year A-Bonds (as a proxy and not tied to any specific investments).
+Interest is calculated and credited to the LRLIF based on the rate of return for a segment of the insurance carriers' general fund, specifically 10-year A-Bonds (as a proxy, and not tied to any specific investments).
 The overall aggregate interest rate is calculated using a tiered approach based on the year the funds were originally invested and the rate of return for that year.
 Investment interest is credited based on the aggregate rate of return and assets are not adjusted to fair market value.
 Furthermore, the insurance carrier guarantees the principal amounts of the reserves, including all interest previously credited thereto.

-State OPEB Life Insurance Asset Allocation Targets and Expected Returns as of December 31, 2021
+State OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2022

-Asset Class Index Target Allocation % Long-Term Expected Geometric Real Rate of Return % US Intermediate Credit Bonds Bloomberg US Interm Credit 45% 1.68% US Long Credit Bonds Bloomberg US Long Credit 5 1.82 US Mortgages Bloomberg US MBS 50 1.94 Inflation 2.30 Long-Term Expected Rate of R eturn 4.25
+Asset Class Index Target Allocation Long-Term Expected Geometric Real Rate of Return

+U.S. Intermediate Credit Bonds Bloomberg U.S. Interm Credit 50.00% 2.45%

+U.S. Mortgages Bloomberg U.S. MBS 50.00 2.83

+Inflation 2.30

+Long-Term Expected Rate of Re eturn 4.25

 The long-term expected rate of return remained unchanged from the prior year at 4.25%.
 The long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
-The expected inflation rate increased from 2.20% as of December 31, 2020 to 2.30% as of December 31, 2021.
+The expected inflation rate remained unchanged from the prior year at 2.30%.